North American Free Trade Agreement (NAFTA)

 This corporate power grab is formally called Investor-State Dispute Settlement (ISDS).

-Taxpayers have paid more than $475 million to multinational corporations over toxic bans, environmental and public health policies, and more, with more than $54 BILLION pending in ongoing cases.
+Taxpayers have paid hundreds of millions of dollars under NAFTA to multinational corporations over toxic bans, environmental and public health policies, and more, with tens of billions pending in ongoing cases.

 Rollbacks of Food Safety, Health and Environmental Protections